nihalpasham/rustBoot/boards/test_impls/nrf52840/README.md

 We have one example for the [nrf52840-mdk](https://wiki.makerdiary.com/nrf52840-mdk/).
 This is a maker-diary board.
 So, it has its own custom led configuration.
 If you're using a different board, you'll probably need to edit `test-firmware implementations` to accomodate for the differences.
-Just make sure you **dont change** the name of files/folders.
+Just make sure you **dont change** the name of files/folders or the folder structure.

 - In order to test this example you'll need a couple of things - `windows with WSL2, pyocd, python3 installed`
 - If you've managed to install all of them, you can simply call `cargo xtask build-sign-flash rustBoot nrf52840`.
 This will build, sign and flash all 3 packages (i.e. bootloader + bootfw + updatefw) onto the board.